IBM/z_ansible_collections_doc/source/index.rst

 Red Hat Ansible Certified Content for IBM Z
 ===========================================

-Welcome to the Red Hat® Ansible® Certified Content for IBM Z® documentation. |br|
+Welcome to the Red Hat® Ansible Certified Content for IBM Z documentation. |br|

 Here you will find step-by-step user walkthroughs, best practices and resources to aid in your Ansible for IBM Z journey. **Ansible for IBM Z** provides the ability